New E-Mail Accounts

 2. Messages sent and received via Bowdoin's e-mail system must be kept confidential by senders and recipients, as well as by College employees and contractors who may have access to these accounts through their customary duties and responsibilities.

-1. E-mail boxes are hosted on Bowdoin servers and backed up daily.
-Back-up copies are retained for 60 days.
+1. E-mail is replicated in real-time to a separate database on a separate disk.
 Because back-up files are transitory, users should never consider back-up as an approach to archiving e-mail contents.

 3. E-mail automatically forwarded (i.e., redirected) to a personal e-mail account (e.g., Gmail, Yahoo, Hotmail) that is not under Bowdoin IT management is excluded from e-mail backup.